Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

    }

 The account address is ``[0;32]``, which is a Rust shorthand for creating an array with 32 zeroes, each of which, in this case, is a ``u8`` type, i.e., a single byte.
-Also note that, account addresses are aliases of one another if they match on the first 29 bytes.
+Also note that account addresses are aliases of one another if they match on the first 29 bytes.
 Creating accounts ``[0;32]``, ``[1;32]``, ``[3;32]``, etc. will ensure that they aren't aliases, which is what you want in most cases.
-It is important to set an appropriate balance for the account, as executing transactions, for example deploying modules, on the chain deduct CCD from the account's balance, and running out of CCD gives you an error.
+It is important to set an appropriate balance for the account, as executing transactions, for example deploying modules, on the chain deducts CCD from the account's balance, and running out of CCD gives you an error.
 You can check the account balance with |Chain_account_balance_available|_ after each of the transactions you execute in the following sections to see that the transaction fees are subtracted from the balance.

 Deploy modules